Children who have no defect in the ventricle or only a small defect may have no symptoms.

 Symptoms of Atrioventricular Septal Defects

 Complete atrioventricular septal defect often causes a large left-to-right shunt Shunting of blood flow About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more , which means some blood that has already picked up oxygen from the lungs goes through the hole and back to the lungs.
-These infants may develop heart failure (see figure Heart Failure: Pumping and Filling Problems Heart Failure: Pumping and Filling Problems ), which causes symptoms such as rapid breathing, shortness of breath while eating, poor weight gain, and sweating) by age 4 to 6 weeks.
-Eventually, the blood vessels between the lungs and the heart may develop high blood pressure ( pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
+These infants may develop heart failure (see figure ), which causes symptoms such as rapid breathing, shortness of breath while eating, poor weight gain, failure to thrive Failure to Thrive in Children Failure to thrive is a delay in weight gain and physical growth that can lead to delays in development and maturation.
+Medical disorders and a lack of proper nutrition are causes of failure... read more , and sweating by age 4 to 6 weeks.
+Eventually, the blood vessels between the lungs and the heart may develop high blood pressure (pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
 Many disorders can cause pulmonary hypertension.
-People... read more ) and lead to heart failure ( Eisenmenger syndrome Eisenmenger syndrome About one in 100 babies is born with a heart defect.
+People... read more ) and lead to heart failure or reversal of the shunt to right-to-left (Eisenmenger syndrome Eisenmenger syndrome About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more ).

 Children with transitional AV septal defects may have no symptoms if the ventricular defect is small.
 Children with larger defects may have signs of heart failure.